Skip to content

 We have carefully considered the rent increase and believe that to deliver our commitments as set out in the Corporate Plan we need to maximise the money we receive from rents and apply the increase of CPI + 1%.
 If we keep your rent as it is, we will be unable to deliver our commitments and will have to make some tough choices such as building fewer properties or not building at all, or investing less and doing less in your neighbourhoods.
 We have ambitions to protect our assets and neighbourhoods and to plan for future generations of your families who choose to live in Stevenage and our homes.

 There may be an increase in your service charges and water charges unless you have a water meter.
 The water charge increase is calculated by the water company and sent to us each year in February.
+The council is appointed as an agent for the collection and recovery charges payable for water and sewerage services.

 Service charges may increase but the same formula of CPI + 1% will not apply.
 We set service charges in line with our Rent and Service Charge Setting Policy.
 The policy states that we will set charges appropriately to cover the cost of providing the service to you.